Beef and Vegetable Soup Without Tomatoes: Easy with a Crockpot

 Sneak Preview: This Beef and Vegetable Soup Without Tomatoes uses leftover beef pot roast or precooked beef, veggies, and a slow cooker to create a healthy, delicious, and satisfying vegetable soup.
+It’s a recipe you may not need, but it will get you started.

 As an Amazon Associate, I earn from qualifying purchases.